kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

   optional services that are needed.
 For example, if this feature depends on a cloud provider API, or upon an external software-defined storage or network control plane.
-  If the workload is running on a StatefulSet, it depends on the CSI driver.
+  This feature relies on the kube-controller-manager being running.
+If the workload is running on a StatefulSet, it also depends on the CSI driver.

   For each of these, fill in the following—thinking about running existing user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):